ngxs/store/README.md

 ]);
 ```

-Lets say after the action executes you want to clear
+Lets say you want to clear the form after the action executes.
-the form.
-Our `dispatch` function actually returns an observable, so we can
+`dispatch` returns an observable, so it's easy to
-subscribe very easily and reset the form after it was successful.
+subscribe and reset the form after it was successful.

 ```javascript
 import { Ngxs } from 'ngxs';